Dwain-Daniel/milestone-3/README.md

 <li>I want the user to easily understand the main purpose of the site and view recipes</li>
 <li>I want the user to be able to easily navigate throughout the site to find content.</li>
 <li>I want the user to be intrigued enough to register an account</li>
+<li>I want the user to be able to see our contact details without registering an account</li>

 Returning users